21 Savage: Illegal immigration charges

 On February 3, 2019, just two days after releasing the music video for his single "A Lot", 21 Savage was taken into custody by the U.S. Immigration and Customs Enforcement (ICE) after a vehicle was pulled over that contained him and his cousin, Young Nudy, and two other men.
 Young Nudy and the two other men had been targeted in an operation involving charges of aggravated assault and violation of the Georgia Gang Act.

 21 Savage later alleged that he was personally also targeted in the operation.

 After his arrest, ICE revealed that 21 Savage is a British national who has been in the United States unlawfully since his non-immigrant visa expired in July 2006.
 21 Savage's management team expresses he has been trying to get his visa renewed since the year 2017.
-Before this, 21 Savage had commonly been believed to be a native of the Atlanta area – e.g., Interview magazine had reported in an interview with Seth Rogen in April 2018 that the rapper's birthplace was Atlanta, Georgia, and in a 2016 interview with XXL Magazine, he said he was "from Decatur, Georgia" (which is in the Atlanta metropolitan area).
+Before this, 21 Savage had commonly been believed to be a native of the Atlanta area – e.g., Interview magazine had reported in an interview with Seth Rogen in April 2018 that the rapper's birthplace was Atlanta, Georgia, and in a 2016 interview with XXL, he said he was from Decatur, Georgia in the Atlanta metropolitan area.

 A spokesperson for ICE said of 21 Savage, "His whole public persona is false.
 He actually came to the U.S. from the U.K. as a teen and overstayed his visa."
 A birth certificate then surfaced showing that 21 Savage was born in Newham, London on October 22, 1992, which indicates that he had been 12 years old in July 2005 – not "a teen."
 Moreover, he had first entered the U.S. at age 7, only leaving in 2005 to attend his uncle's funeral and re-entering that same year.
 His attorney acknowledged that 21 Savage had overstayed the expired visa, but said that he had not attempted to hide his background, and said that the Department of Homeland Security had been aware that in 2017 he had applied for a U visa – a non-immigrant visa offered to crime victims and their family members who assist law enforcement officials in the investigation or prosecution of criminal activity.

 21 Savage was released from ICE's custody on February 13, 2019.
 An immigration hearing for his case was scheduled for April 9 of the same year, but postponed indefinitely due to court backlogs.
 21 Savage's immigration case was further delayed after he was charged with other crimes in January 2022.

 On October 5, 2023, rapper Drake released the single "8AM in Charlotte", on which he claimed that 21 Savage had received a green card.
 21 Savage and his attorney confirmed the claim the following day.